sofiabarragan/website/content/event/NeuroOnc2021/index.md

 ---
-title: "<Upcoming — Survival disparities for some childhood brain tumors exist when defined by race/ethnicity>" and sex
+title: "<Upcoming — Survival disparities for some childhood brain tumors exist when defined by race/ethnicity and sex>"

 event: "<2021 Neuro-Oncology Symposium>"
 event_url: https://cancer.umn.edu/researchers/translational-wgs/brain-tumor-program/events/2021-neuro-oncology-symposium

-summary: My poster presentation on concurrent survival disparities by race/ethnicity and sex in pediatric brain tumors for the 5th Neuro-Oncology Symposium at the University of Minnesota.
+summary: "My poster presentation on concurrent survival disparities by race/ethnicity and sex in pediatric brain tumors for the 5th Neuro-Oncology Symposium at the University of Minnesota."

 links: